 With some music theory, piano and solfege background, I have been making music for several years in a couple of Barcelona-based bands as a bass guitar player, singer and composer.
 Currently I make experimental electronic music using computer software (e.g. SuperCollider, Live), applications for mobile devices and sometimes basic DIY musical instruments (e.g. noise generators).
 As a composer, performer and producer of experimental electronic music, I usually perform under the alias peterMann.
 My works are typically published through the label Carpal Tunnel, co-founded together with Gerard Roma.
 You can read my music statement here.
 I am passionate about art exhibitions, cinema, concerts, cycling, hiking, photography, reading, swimming, tinkering, taichi, traveling and yoga.
 Above all, I love music!

-I am currently based in London and Barcelona (Spain).
+I am currently based in Sheffield (UK) and Barcelona (Spain).
 Although I have been mostly raised in Barcelona, I also lived in Boston (MA, USA) for 2 years when I was very little.
-Lately, I have lived in Trondheim (Norway) for +1 year, in London for +2 years, and in Atlanta (GA, USA) for +2 years, and in Milton Keynes (UK) for +3 years.
+Lately, I have lived in Trondheim (Norway) for +1 year, in London for +2 years, in Atlanta (GA, USA) for +2 years, and in Milton Keynes (UK) for +3 years.
 In words of Stephen Hawking “we are all time-travellers”.